-Astrobotic’s Space Tech team is building the space robotics technology of tomorrow.
+Astrobotic’s Space Robotics team is building the robotics technology of tomorrow.
 From surface and subsurface robotics platforms, to precision landing and hazard detection systems, you’ll find our cutting-edge tech in places like the International Space Station.

 UltraNav is a compact smart camera for next-generation space missions.
 This low size, weight, and power system includes an integrated suite of hardware accelerated computer vision algorithms that enable a wide range of in-space applications, including rendezvous and docking, autonomous rover navigation, and precision planetary landing.
 It can facilitate capabilities such as TRN, visual simultaneous localization and mapping (SLAM), 3D reconstruction, object recognition and tracking, and feature targeting.
 UltraNav can be packaged as a standalone sensor or part of a larger navigation system, customized with mission-specific algorithms, and integrated with a wide variety of spacecraft, from CubeSats to human landers.